Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.25 Keeper App Project - Part 2/README.md

 ## Reviewing the Current App.js Setup

 Let's examine our `App.js` file inside the components folder.
 Currently, the `Note` component is rendered only once and is hardcoded with fixed title and content.
 This approach will not work if we want to use our custom notes from `Notes.js`.

+## Passing Custom Props to Note Component

+To customize the `Note` component, we will pass props for the title and content.
+We move the existing hardcoded title and content into props named `title` and `content` respectively.
+This allows us to pass different values dynamically to each `Note` component.